 This next suggestion works best if you use it at the first sign of a headache: Add 2 drops each of lavender, marjoram, and peppermint to a tissue.
 Sniff deeply three times.
 Or use the oils to make an aromatherapy inhaler that you can carry with you.

-When you have a headache, rub some of the blend onto your neck and shoulders.
-You can also massage a few drops into your scalp.
+For the following blends, drop the essential oils for headaches and the carrier oil into a 1-ounce (30 ml) bottle.
+Cap, and then shake gently.
+At the first sign of a a headache, rub some of the blend onto your neck and shoulders.
+You can also massage a few drops into your scalp or sinus points.
 Be sure to avoid your eyes.

 Source: Aromahead Newsletter

-You can use these three aromatherapy blends to prevent headaches or to help relieve headache pain.
+You can use these three essential oil blends for headache relief or to help prevent headaches.

 Make the blends using 2 teaspoons carrier oil.
-Use the blends to massage your temples, forehead, neck, and shoulders.
+Massage a few drops onto your temples, forehead, neck, and shoulders.

 Blend 1: Aromatherapy for headache caused by muscle tension